GSA/challenges-and-prizes/_historical-challenges/mrc-serves.md

-      Only a username and valid email address are required.</li>\r\n \t<li>Click on the \"Submit Solutions\" tab on the left-side menu bar of this challenge competition to submit your entry.</li>\r\n \t<li>If under the age of 18, the contestant must have their adult parent or legal guardian complete the <a href=\"{{ site.baseurl }}/assets/images/wp-content/2016/08/parental-consent-form.pdf\">Parental/Guardian
+      Only a username and valid email address are required.</li>\r\n \t<li>Click on the \"Submit Solutions\" tab on the left-side menu bar of this challenge competition to submit your entry.</li>\r\n \t<li>If under the age of 18, the contestant must have their adult parent or legal guardian complete the <a href=\"www.challenge.gov/assets/images/wp-content/2016/08/parental-consent-form.pdf\">Parental/Guardian
       Consent Form</a>. <strong>This</strong> <strong>form must be uploaded with your
       entry.</strong></li>\r\n</ul>\r\nOn the \"Submit Solutions\" form, include the following:\r\n<ul>\r\n \t<li>Video URL</li>\r\n \t<li>MRC Unit Name (include